Subscribe to updates

 Good Design Guide for North West Leicestershire

-New Local Plan - Policies Update
+Local Plan Policies Update

-A new policy on the Long-Term Management of Community Assets and Stewardship was scheduled for discussion, focusing on ensuring that new open spaces, community facilities, and green or blue infrastructure provided through development are properly managed and maintained in the long term.
+The committee was to consider a new policy on the long-term management of community assets and stewardship.
+This policy aims to ensure that new open spaces, community facilities, and green or blue infrastructure provided through development are properly managed and maintained in the long term.
+For major developments, a stewardship or governance strategy would be required, outlining management, funding, and community involvement.

 Attendees